IowaScaledEngineering/ise-docs/docs/SimpleSig/Articles/bo-cpls.md

 There's two options to do it better.

 * **Option 1 - Block Signal Basic with Diodes**  This is the cheap way.
 You can use a good old Block Signal Basic for block boundaries without issue.
-Using two diodes and another resistor, you can make the upper marker come on any time the green or yellow aspects are activated.
+Using two diodes and three resistors, you can make the upper marker come on any time the green or yellow aspects are activated.
 Any old power diodes will do - a common 1N400x (where x is 1-7) or 1N914 will work fine.
-For the resistor, I would start with 390 ohms, but you may have to go up or down to get the brightness right.
-If you want to light the orbit
+For the resistors, I would start with 330 ohms, since that's what's on the board, but you may have to go up get the brightness right.
+If you want to light the marker when the signal is red as well, add a third diode and resistor to the red line.  ***Be sure to only solder jumper the red/yellow/green lines where you're adding external resistors, so that you bypass the on-board resistors!***

 [![Wiring Block Signal Basic to CPLs](img-bocpl/bsb-bo-cpls.png)](img-bocpl/bsb-bo-cpls.png)

 * **Option 2 - Block Signal Advanced** This is the more flexible way.
 Use the upper head red/yellow/green wires to drive the three aspects of the main target.
 Then use the extra outputs - normally there for the lower head - to drive one or more markers.
 Make a note of which lower head "color" drives which marker and use the module's programmability to turn on those "colors" as needed.
-For example, if the lower head yellow output is connected to the high center marker, make the lower head yellow for every MSS indication except top.
+For example, if the lower head yellow output is connected to the high center marker, make the lower head yellow for every MSS indication except stop.
 Or, if you have a signal on approach to a siding like the examples above, maybe the lower head red output is connected to the upper left marker.
 In that case, turn the lower head to "red" for cases where you get an approach diverging indication.

 [![Wiring Block Signal Advanced to CPLs](img-bocpl/bsa-bo-cpls.png)](img-bocpl/bsa-bo-cpls.png)